-In a small town community center, Arab and Jewish women gather for a video workshop led by Rona, a young Tel Aviv filmmaker.
-As they share intimate moments from their daily lives, their preconceptions shatter, replaced by empathy and understanding.
-Through art and vulnerability, these mothers, daughters, wives, and women forge an unbreakable bond, bridging the divide between cultures and communities.
+In a small town, a group of Arab and Jewish women participate in a video workshop led by a young filmmaker.
+As they explore their personal experiences and share intimate moments, long-held preconceptions begin to dissolve, fostering empathy and understanding.
+Through the creative process and a willingness to be vulnerable, these women—mothers, daughters, and wives—form a strong connection, ultimately building bridges between their cultures and communities.

 Does Cinema Sabaya have end credit scenes?